modelscope/FunASR/examples/openai_api/CLIENTS.md

 ## Production checklist

-- Put TLS, authentication, rate limits, and upload-size limits in front of the service before exposing it outside a trusted network.
+- Put TLS, authentication, rate limits, and upload-size limits in front of the service before exposing it outside a trusted network; use the [security and gateway guide](SECURITY.md) as the rollout checklist.
 - Preload the default model at startup and use `/health` for readiness checks.
 - Set client timeouts based on maximum audio duration; long recordings need longer HTTP timeouts.
 - Log audio duration, model alias, device, latency, response format, and error type for every request.